DerellLicht/derbar/readme.md

 Download [DerBar](https://github.com/DerellLicht/bin/raw/master/DerBar.zip) utility here

-DerBar is freeware, source code is available.<br>
+DerBar is freeware, source code is available.
 Download [DerBar source code](https://github.com/DerellLicht/derbar) here

 DerBar is written in C++, using standard Windows library calls.
 It is built using the open source MinGW (Minimal Gnu for Windows) tools, and requires a couple of the common utilities from Cygwin as well (Gnu make, rm, etc).